← Back to ResourcesBreed Guides

 How do I prevent bloat (GDV) in my Greyhound through feeding?

 Greyhounds are deep-chested and high-bloat-risk.
-Feeding-side prevention:
+Feeding choices matter.

-(3) Use a slow-feeder bowl if your Greyhound gulps food
+3. Use a slow-feeder bowl if your Greyhound gulps food

-(4) Keep water available but not gulped after exercise
+4. Keep water available but not gulped after exercise

 Should I feed my Greyhound a raw diet?

-If you want to switch eventually: wait until 6 months post-adoption, then transition over weeks under vet guidance.
-For most Greyhounds, a high-quality kibble matches or exceeds raw on outcome metrics.
+If you still want to switch, wait until 6 months post-adoption.
+Then transition over weeks under vet guidance.

 Where can I buy Greyhound-friendly food in Calgary?

-Tisol, Bosley's, Pet Valu — stock the major sensitive-stomach lines
+• Tisol, Bosley's, Pet Valu.
+Stock the major sensitive-stomach lines.

 Why is my Greyhound counter-surfing and how do I stop it?